Updated Feb 2026

 Latest News

-On the 20th of October storm Ashley arrived on Islay, resulting in aspects of the installation phase being postponed.
-Our installation phase now extends into 2025, see Current Programme below:
+During winter 2025/2026 our founder and technical director suffered a death in the family resulting in aspects of the installation phase being postponed.
+Our installation phase now extends into 2027, see Current Programme below:

 Current Programme

-· 4th - 14th November: Marine Installation Phase 1: Installing mooring, subsea power cable and onshore works.
+· COMPLETED: Marine Installation Phase 1: Installing main anchoring and moorings,

 Project Outline